JacobLey/jacobley/tools/iso-crypto/README.md

 [See MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/atob).

-Direct usage is generally discouraged (see `encode`) but has been isomorphically implemented internally, and exposed for potential convenience.
+Direct usage is generally discouraged (see `decode`) but has been isomorphically implemented internally, and exposed for potential convenience.

 ### btoa

 [See MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/btoa).

-Direct usage is generally discouraged (see `decode`) but has been isomorphically implemented internally, and exposed for potential convenience.
+Direct usage is generally discouraged (see `encode`) but has been isomorphically implemented internally, and exposed for potential convenience.

 ### randomBytes(size: number)

 Produces a promise of Uint8Array of length `size` filled with random bytes.

-### encode(input: InputText)
+### decode(input: InputText)

-Encodes any input as Uint8Array, given the provided encoding (see `InputText`).
+Decodes any input as Uint8Array, given the provided encoding (see `InputText`).

-### decode(input: InputText, outputEncoding?: string)
+### encode(input: InputText, outputEncoding?: string)

-Decodes any input (ideally as Uint8Array, but potentially as a differently encoded text) as the desired encoding.
+Encodes any input (ideally as Uint8Array, but potentially as a differently encoded text) as the desired encoding.

 Defaults to `UTF8`.

-### encodeObject(input: Record<string, string>)
+### decodeObject(input: Record<string, string>)

-Encodes each attribute in an object to `Uint8Array`.
-Convenience method around manually calling `encode`.
+Decodes each attribute in an object to `Uint8Array`.
+Convenience method around manually calling `decode` for each attribute.

-Potentially useful for converting serialized text (e.g. JSON containing hex-encoded data) to usable buffers.
+Potentially useful for converting serialized text (e.g. JSON containing hex-decoded data) to usable buffers.

-### decodeObject(input: Record<string, Uint8Array>)
+### encodeObject(input: Record<string, Uint8Array>)

 Encodes each attribute in an object to string.
-Convenience method around manually calling `decode`.
+Convenience method around manually calling `encode` for each attribute.

-Potentially useful for serializing encoded text.
+Potentially useful for serializing decoded text (JSON does not like raw Uint8Array).

 ### hash(input: InputText, algorithm?: Algorithm)